lousousa/magic-tilegen/readme.md

 ## Description

-A automatic generator of squared tile variations.
+An automatic generator of squared tile variations.

 ## Features